 Acknowledgment 1.
-The author would like to thank the referees for their extremely careful reading, and for their very thoughtful suggestions which led to an improved presentation of this paper.
+The author would like to thank the referees for their careful reading.
+The author is especially indebted to one of the referees for their very thorough work, and for their very thoughtful suggestions which led to an improved presentation of this paper.